OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Development/Configurations.md

 ### Attributes

-Attributes are used as platform specific properties to be used within utilities or tools.
+Attributes are used to provide additional optional information, commonly used within utilities or tools, or within OpenTabletDriver to help with device detection.

 The type of the object is `Dictionary<string, string>`, e.g. `{ "FeatureInitDelayMs": "150", "libinputoverride": "1" }`.